Skip to footer content

-How Do I Convert an Entire Excel Worksheet to a DataTable?
+How Do You Convert an Entire Worksheet to a DataTable?

-The ToDataTable method (functioning like an ExportDataTable method) converts an entire worksheet or specific range into a System.Data.DataTable.
-Pass true as the parameter to use the first row as column headers, ensuring your column names match your Excel data structure.
+The ToDataTable method converts an entire worksheet -- or a named range -- into a System.Data.DataTable.
+Pass true to treat the first row as column headers, so the resulting table's column names match your spreadsheet headings exactly.

 using IronXL;